This Asian-inspired, Honey Coriander Make-Ahead Salmon is perfect for everyday-easy meals but also makes a fabulous entree for a dinner party.

 30 minutes before dinner, preheat oven to 350˚F. Line a sheet pan (or smaller shallow pan) with foil and place salmon on the pan with skin side down (if using salmon with skin, if not place unseared side down).

 Brush salmon lightly with glaze and bake for 10 minutes then remove from oven and brush with a bit more of the glaze.
-Continue baking for another 8-12 minutes until golden brown and internal temperature reaches 145˚F. (Thicker filets will take a bit longer.)
+Continue baking for another 8-12 minutes until golden brown and internal temperature reaches 140-145˚F. (Thicker filets will take a bit longer, thinner pieces will be done sooner.)

 NOTE: Salmon can be baked directly after searing if desired.
 Just preheat the oven to 350˚F before searing the salmon and skip the refrigeration.
 Proceed with the baking instructions in step 6.